Should you take the ice bath plunge?

 “Following extreme, endurance-based workouts, an ice bath can aid recovery by relieving sore muscles,” Brisbane exercise physiologist Tim Douge says.

 But he cautions against an ice bath following lifting weights or any resistance-based training.

 Research, including a 2015 study, has found that soaking in icy water after lifting weights or resistance exercise may slow muscle growth.

 A large Dutch study found people who finished their morning shower with a 30 to 90-second blast of cold water – between 10C and 12C – took 29 per cent fewer sick days than people who didn’t shower with a blast of icy water.

 If you can’t manage the chillier temperatures of an ice bath, Tim says showers can be around 16C to 20C for similar effect.

-Routine cold showers activate our sympathetic nervous system, which increases the production of hormones, including the “feel-good” endorphins, according to a US study.
+Routine cold showers may also activate our sympathetic nervous system, increasing the production of “feel-good” endorphins, according to a US study.